-Waters off Maine in midst of record year for warmth
+Waters off New England in midst of record year for warmth

-PORTLAND, Maine — The waters off of New England are already warming faster than most of the world’s oceans, and they are nearing the end of one of the hottest summers in their history.
+PORTLAND, Maine — The waters off New England are already warming faster than most of the world’s oceans, and they are nearing the end of one of the hottest summers in their history.

 That is the takeaway from an analysis of summer sea surface temperatures in the Gulf of Maine by a marine scientist with the Gulf of Maine Research Institute in Portland.
 The average sea surface temperature in the gulf was nearly 5 degrees Fahrenheit above the long-term average during one 10-day stretch in August, said the scientist, Andy Pershing, who released the work Thursday.